 The bottom line is that install is pretty easy and quick:

 - Blow up the BubbleBum and turn the valve to prevent air from escaping.

 - Put the BubbleBum in the back seat (in the same spot with the same positioning as you would with any booster) and have your child sit on top.

 - Buckle the seat belt.
 Thread the lap belt portion of the belt through the two red buckles on either side of the BubbleBum.

 - Optional: BubbleBum also comes with a shoulder belt positioner that is for comfort but not required for safety.
 It secures the shoulder belt so it won’t rub smaller kids.
-With a tall 8 year old, we don’t use it.
-When my almost 4 year old son graduates to a BubbleBum in a few months, it will probably get some use for a year or so.
+My daughter was a tall 8 year old when we took the picture below, so we rarely felt we needed to use at this age.

 There are a lot of travel products I try and love.
 I find I can’t really recommend all of them, however, to casual travelers even if I think the product is a great innovation.
 Why?
 Because the price is often too high for a product regular families will likely use only a few times.
 It’s hard to recoup the investment on pricier specialty gear items unless you are traveling a lot.